 The Federal Court may uphold our decision, or overturn it, returning the matter to us for reconsideration.

-Where, following review of CASA’s decision by the AAT or the court, CASA’s decision is varied, set aside or overturned, we will publish that information, along with details about the effect of that action on CASA’s decision.
+Where, following review of CASA’s decision by the ART or the court, CASA’s decision is varied, set aside or overturned, we will publish that information, along with details about the effect of that action on CASA’s decision.

 CASA decisions subject to a ‘stay’

-In some cases, the AAT or the Federal Court may grant a ‘stay’ of our decision—effectively postponing the implementation of that decision.
+In some cases, the ART or the Federal Court may grant a ‘stay’ of our decision—effectively postponing the implementation of that decision.
 A stay normally remains in effect until the AAT or the court reviews the matter.

-Note: decisions to vary, suspend or cancel an authorisation that are reviewable by the AAT are subject to an automatic stay of 5 business days.
+Note: decisions to vary, suspend or cancel an authorisation that are reviewable by the ART are subject to an automatic stay of 5 business days.
 This does not apply to decisions under the Civil Aviation Act to immediately suspend an authorisation for a serious and imminent risk to safety.

 Aviation Infringement Notices (AINs) issued